potandr1977/PersonDiaryMicroServices/README.md

 # PersonDiaryMicroServices
-During this sample I'm trying to handle microservices architecture with .Net Core, Consul, RabbitMQ, Redis and Dapper.
+During this sample I'm trying to handle microservices architecture on DDD principles with .Net Core, Consul, RabbitMQ, Redis and Dapper.
 I've not got enough time for this, that is why most imlemented is Person microservice for now, the LifeEvent service will be implemented later.